8 Soaps You Can Use to Help Prevent the Spread of Illness

 I still just use Dr. Bronner’s Castile soap diluted with water, with a roaming pump dispenser.
 I add various essential oils, but rosemary and lavender are favorites. — Sarah G.

-Buy the 32 fl oz. bottle of Dr. Bronner’s Unscented Pure-Castile Liquid Soap from Amazon for $15.99.
+Buy the 32 fl oz. bottle of Dr. Bronner’s Unscented Pure-Castile Liquid Soap from Amazon.

 8. Goat Milk Soap